China graft crackdown helps drive money into Australia property

 Such strong interest is likely to boost Australia’s apartment construction, which is set to hit record levels by 2017 and remain elevated through to 2020, Brokerage CLSA said in a report this month titled “The Magic Dragon”.

-But some of their favorite markets are becoming less attractive for Chinese investors: A 15 percent stamp duty introduced for foreign buyers in Hong Kong and Singapore, where cash-rich mainland Chinese had been blamed for driving up prices, has cooled interest, while Canada recently canceled its Immigrant Investor Program, popular with wealthy Chinese.
+But some of their favourite markets are becoming less attractive for Chinese investors: A 15 percent stamp duty introduced for foreign buyers in Hong Kong and Singapore, where cash-rich mainland Chinese had been blamed for driving up prices, has cooled interest, while Canada recently cancelled its Immigrant Investor Program, popular with wealthy Chinese.

-Australia is now the second-most favored destination for Chinese property buyers, behind the United States but ahead of Canada and Britain, according to Juwai.
+Australia is now the second-most favoured destination for Chinese property buyers, behind the United States but ahead of Canada and Britain, according to Juwai.

 Property investment into Australia provides an emigration option to Chinese buyers and can also establish a base for their children’s education in an English-speaking country.